Skip to main content

 def env_stats(records: list[dict]) -> dict:

-"""Computes statistics for all metrics of an environment."""
+"""Computes statistics of all metrics for an environment."""

-# min / max / avg / median / p95 / stddev — both overall and per pod
+# min / max / avg / median / p95 / stddev — both total and per pod

 def detect_anomalies(records: list[dict]) -> list[dict]: